 Use the integrated website check which scans the website automatically for common mistakes like broken links and let another member of the team check the finished website thoroughly and give you feedback.
 Maybe something is missing, perhaps there are ways to improve certain sections?
 Gain a valuable second opinion this way!
 Feedback can be noted inside the Sitejet CMS directly via ToDo-functionality, right where it is supposed to be.

 As a single developer, you can skip this status.

 The website has been built, a member of the team did a double check.
 Now it's time for your client to marvel over at work.
 He might have a few suggestions or remarks on a couple sections.
 So he can do the same thing as a team member in the Audit Status and give on page Feedback via ToDo-functionality.

 This status indicates on a quick glance that this project is on pause until the client gives his feedback.
 A perfect opportunity to work on another Sitejet project in the meantime!

-Once your client returned the project together with his feedback you can make adjustments as suggested.
+Once your client returned the website together with his feedback you can make adjustments as suggested.
 The Revision status indicates this step in the process.
-This is especially helpful with lots of active projects, since it helps avoiding confusion, whether a project is in the creation stage, in internal review or in its finishing touches after client feedback.
+This is especially helpful with lots of active websites since it helps avoiding confusion, whether a website is in the creation stage, in internal review or in its finishing touches after client feedback.

 Your client still has the same options here like in the Feedback status,